metabypass/captcha-solver-python/README.md

      pip install metabypass
      ```

    - Once the installation is complete, navigate to the test files provided in the 'MetaBypass_TestCodes' folder.
-Run the test files associated with the installed package to evaluate and verify the functionality of the captcha-solving process.
+Run the test files to evaluate and verify the functionality of the captcha-solving process.